 So it is of no surprise that the jade plant is believed to be a symbol of wealth and an enhancer of success luck.

-So much so that many businesses choose to place them in their premises for good luck.
+So much so that many businesses often choose to place them in their premises for good luck.

-Even retail stores, with premium shelf space, make space to display them prominently near the entrance, on display windows, and even at the cashier counter.
+Even retail stores, with premium shelf space, make space to display them prominently near the entrance, front doors, on display windows, and even at the cashier counter.

 While full adult plants can grow to a considerable size, people who use them for feng shui benefits often choose to have them in more manageable smaller sizes.